Trump Admin Sues California to Block Electric Vehicle Mandate

 By Kimberly Hayek

-The Justice and Transportation Departments filed a lawsuit against California on Thursday to stop what they say is an illegal electric vehicle (EV) requirement, alleging that the state is mandating fuel economy standards that federal law places in the exclusive domain of the federal government.
+The U.S. Justice Department and U.S. Transportation Department filed a lawsuit against California on March 12 to stop what they say is an illegal electric vehicle (EV) requirement, alleging that the state is mandating fuel economy standards that federal law places in the exclusive domain of the federal government.

-CARB has implemented stringent rules, such as the Advanced Clean Cars II act approved in August 2022, which requires that 35 percent of new vehicles sold in the state must be zero-emission starting in 2026, gradually increasing to a complete ban on new gas-powered car sales by 2035.
+CARB has implemented stringent rules, such as the Advanced Clean Cars II act approved in August 2022, which requires that 35 percent of new vehicles sold in the state be zero-emission starting in 2026 and mandates a complete ban on new gas-powered car sales by 2035.

 The Clean Air Act bans states from establishing their own tailpipe emission standards for trucks and cars.
-However, California can get an exemption to the ban if it obtains a waiver from the Environmental Protection Agency (EPA).
+However, California can get an exemption from the ban if it obtains a waiver from the Environmental Protection Agency.

 Following the waiver approval, California can implement its own emissions rules.
-The waiver would allow state officials to enforce tougher standards than national ones, influencing automakers nationwide due to the state’s large market share.
+The waiver would allow state officials to enforce tougher standards than national ones, influencing automakers nationwide because of the state’s large market share.

 However, federal law bars states from implementing their own fuel economy laws, officials argue in the suit.

-California’s waivers were revoked in June 2025 when Congress passed resolutions under the Congressional Review Act (CRA), which President Donald Trump signed into law, preventing California from implementing the stricter standards.
-California and 10 other states filed a lawsuit, arguing that the CRA does not apply to EPA waiver decisions as they are not “rules.”
-The case is currently ongoing.
+California’s waivers were revoked in June 2025 when Congress passed resolutions under the Congressional Review Act, which President Donald Trump signed into law, preventing California from implementing the stricter standards.
+California and 10 other states filed a lawsuit, arguing that the Congressional Review Act does not apply to Environmental Protection Agency waiver decisions because they are not “rules.”
+The case is ongoing.

-The Golden State’s new laws seek to require manufacturers to redesign the vehicles they sell across the country, increasing prices and curtailing consumer choices, officials state.
+The Golden State’s new laws seek to require manufacturers to redesign the vehicles they sell across the country, increasing prices and curtailing consumer choices, according to officials.

-California Gov. Gavin Newsom and Attorney General Rob Bonta have not returned a request for comment.
+California Gov. Gavin Newsom and California Attorney General Rob Bonta did not respond to requests for comment.

 Newsom previously accused Trump of “destroying” the state’s clean air and “America’s global competitiveness.”
 He also said that without the high standards, the low air quality in the state would cost California taxpayers an estimated $45 billion in health care costs.